Cratloe Woods: Mapping

-Mapping the site dates back to the surveys of the 1680s, when the wood is first indicated in Petty maps.
+Maps of the site dates from at least the surveys of the 1680s, when the wood was first indicated in Petty maps.
 Scientifically, if a woods can be shown to continuously exist from the late Middle Ages (1600 AD in England, later changed to 1700 AD by Oliver Rackham for Scotland and Ireland), it is classified as an ancient wood.
 Historical records indicate the wood as present since at least 700 AD, cartographic records show the wood present from 1680 AD and palynological records from before 1600 AD.
 These findings indicate that Garranone is an ancient wood.
-There are less than a handful of this caliber in Ireland; as a result, the site is historically important in Europe.
+There are less than a handful of this caliber in Ireland.